thephez/dash-docs/_includes/devdoc/example_p2p_networking.md

 {% endhighlight %}

 We set a bloom filter with the `filterload` message.
-This filter is described in the two preceeding sections.
+This filter is described in the two preceding sections.

 {% highlight python %}
 send("getdata",